 The School has a thriving postgraduate community with approximately 130 research postgraduates.
 We take the training of research students very seriously and endeavour to provide the facilities and supervisory guidance which will help each student to flourish intellectually and work productively.

 The School offers opportunities for full-time and part-time study leading to the degrees of PhD for Critical and Cultural Theory, Creative and Critical Writing, English Literature, Language and Communication, and Philosophy.
 MPhil options are available for some programmes.
 There are 3 starting points: October, January and April.

 Studentships are advertised on the University web site at https://www.cardiff.ac.uk/study/postgraduate/funding.

-To be considered for an ESRC general studentship, applicants should apply to the PhD Language and Communication (https://www.cardiff.ac.uk/study/postgraduate/research/programmes/programme/language-and-communication) with an October 2021 start date.
+To be considered for an ESRC general studentship, applicants should apply to the PhD Language and Communication (https://www.cardiff.ac.uk/study/postgraduate/research/programmes/programme/language-and-communication) with an October 2022 start date.
 In the research proposal section of your application, please specify that you are seeking funding via the ESRC DTP Linguistics Pathway.
-For further information on how to apply please contact firstname.lastname@example.org.
+For further information on eligibility and how to apply please contact firstname.lastname@example.org.
 Information is available in Welsh on request.
-Deadline for applications 12 noon 3 February 2021.
+Deadline for applications 12 p.m.
+GMT 4 February 2022.